14 Feb Making Tax Digital

-Income Tax (self-employed, partnerships, trusts and landlords who compete self assessment tax returns):
+Income Tax (self-employed, partnerships, trusts, and landlords who compete for self-assessment tax returns)

-MTD is expected to become mandatory for income tax reporting, but not before 2020.
-Pilotsof MTDfor income tax have started.
+MTD is expected to become mandatory for income tax reporting.
+Not before 2020.
+Pilots of MTD for income tax have started.

 What are the exemptions?

-- There are exemptions for those who are not able to engage digitally for religious reasons or due to a factor such as age, disability or location (eg, no availability of broadband).
+- There are exemptions for those who are not able to engage digitally for religious reasons.
+That’s due to factors such as age, disability, or location (eg, no availability of broadband).
 These exemptions are the same as the current exemptions for VAT online filing.

-- VAT registered businesses with turnover of less than the VAT threshold (i.e., businesses who have registered voluntarily) will be exempt from MTD VAT reporting but this exemption may be removed from 2020 or later.
+- VAT registered businesses with a turnover of less than the VAT threshold (i.e., businesses who have registered voluntarily) will be exempt from MTD VAT reporting.
+This exemption may be removed from 2020 or later.

-- When MTD for income tax becomes mandatory there will be an exemption for businesses and landlords with a very small turnover; the level of this exemption has not been set.
+- When MTD for income tax becomes mandatory there will be an exemption for businesses and landlords.
+It’s a small turnover.
+The Exemption level is also not there.

 What do I need to do now?

-We need to discuss your transition to MTD.
-Although there is no firm date for when you will be required to comply there are advantages to digitalisation and the transition to MTD will be much smoother for those that are keeping electronic accounting records.
+We’ll discuss your transition to MTD.
+There’s no firm date for when we want you to comply.
+There are advantages to digitalization.
+The transition to MTD is much smoother for those.
+They’re keeping electronic accounting records.

 - We need to consider the possibility of a digital exclusion exemption.